 The Area around Castleton has an abundance of great walks which are suitable for most abilities.
 Situated deep in the Hope Valley in Derbyshire, the village is easily accessible. from both sides of the Pennines.
-Originally mining and farming.
-The town now trades mostly on tourism due of its unspoilt beauty and of course the world famous caverns and mines, which are open to the public throughout the year.
+This walk in a circular walk past the world famous caverns and mines, which are open to the public throughout the year.
 Blue John, Treakcliff, Speedwell and The Devils Arse (Peak Cavern) and Peveral Castle which looks over the town.

-But when out in farmland remember to keep your pet on a lead.Also keep to the footpaths which are well defined and signposted.
+When out in farmland remember to keep your pet on a lead,and keep to the footpaths which are well defined and signposted.

 Parking in the area can sometimes be at a premiun especially during the Peak seasons and weekends throughout the year.
 For these walks we will start at the main car park of S33 8WH.

 IF ITS FULL THERE ARE PLENTY OF OTHER CAR PARKS NEAR BY.

 From the main car park walk towards the main road and take a right walking past cavern No1 Peak cavern (devils arse), up towards Winnats Pass,and Mam Tor.

 You will come to a junction in the road, keep to the right on the main road.In approximately 1/2 mile you will come to the second Cavern, know as Treakcliff on the left.